w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 - **Teleporting** an asset implies a two-step process: the assets are taken out of circulating supply (typically by burning/destroying) in the origin chain and re-minted to whatever account is specified at the destination.
-Teleporting should only occur if there is an inherent and bilateral trust between the two chains, as the tokens destroyed _could not_ necessarily be guaranteed to have the same properties when minted at the destination, as well as that there has to be **trust** that the a particular chain burned, or re-minted the assets.
+Teleporting should only occur if there is an inherent and bilateral trust between the two chains, as the tokens destroyed at the origin _could not_ necessarily be guaranteed to have the same properties when minted at the destination.
+There has to be **trust** that the a particular chain burned, or re-minted the assets.
 - **Transferring** or **reserving** an asset implies that **equivalent** assets (i.e, native currency, like `DOT` or `KSM`) are withdrawn from _sovereign account_ of the origin chain and deposited into the sovereign account on the destination chain.
-Unlike teleporting an asset, it is not destroyed and re-minted, rather a trusted, 3rd entity is used (i.e., Statemint on Polkadot) to **reserve** the assets, wherein the sovereign account of the destination chain on the reserve chain obtains ownership of these assets.
+Unlike teleporting an asset, it is not destroyed and re-minted, rather a trusted, third entity is used (i.e., Statemint on Polkadot) to **reserve** the assets, wherein the sovereign account of the destination chain on the reserve chain obtains ownership of these assets.

   It's worth noting that this means that some other mechanism is needed to ensure that the balance